Option 1: pip install (requires Python 3.10+)

 ./tea-python.AppImage run examples/prolog/simple-prolog-agent.yaml --input '{"value": 21}'

-# Download the Rust AppImage
+# Get latest version and download the Rust AppImage

-curl -L https://github.com/fabceolin/the_edge_agent/releases/latest/download/tea-0.8.1-x86_64.AppImage -o tea.AppImage
+curl -L "https://github.com/fabceolin/the_edge_agent/releases/download/v${VERSION}/tea-${VERSION}-x86_64.AppImage" -o tea.AppImage

 # Make executable and run